Configuration#

 #TOOL_MODULES = "gptme.tools,custom.tools" # List of python comma separated python module path

-The prompt section contains options for the prompt.
+The prompt section contains options included in both interactive and non-interactive runs:

 Project config#